Helenpham1097/document/content/collections/pages/serverless.md

             content:
               -
                 type: text
-                text: "But if you go serverless without stitching together dozens of web services for yourself, and without changing your development routines, there's a lot to gain."
+                text: "But now you can go serverless without stitching together dozens of web services for yourself, and without changing your development routines.
+There's a lot to gain."
         type: column
         enabled: true
       -